 Bi-Weekly Payments Can Save Thousands and Shave Years Off Your Mortgage

-Chances are that if you currently have a mortgage, you’re making monthly payments.
+Chances are that if you own a home, you’re making monthly mortgage payments.
 The typical mortgage is structured so that you make a single payment each month for a total of twelve payments per year.
 The good thing about this is that it means you pay the same amount at the same time each month so there are no surprises and it’s easy to budget for.

 How Bi-Weekly Payments Work

 Here’s an example.
 Let’s say your current monthly mortgage payment is $1,000.
-Over the course of a year, you will spend $12,000 on twelve payments.
+Over the course of a year, you will spend $12,000 making twelve payments.
 If you decided to make bi-weekly payments you can then make a $500 payment every two weeks.
 Seems like the same thing, right?

-To better understand the true savings, on a $100,000 30-year mortgage at 6.5%, you'll pay $127,544 in interest, plus the $100,000 principal, for a total of $227,544.
+Here's another example to help you better understand the true savings.
+Assuming a $100,000 30-year mortgage at 6.5%, you'll pay $127,544 in interest, plus the $100,000 principal, for a total of $227,544.
 Paying one-half of your regular monthly mortgage payment every two weeks will result in interest of $97,215, a savings of $30,329.

-How to Make Bi-Weekly Payments
+How to Make Bi-Weekly Payments Through Your Lender

 Things to Watch Out For

 Making bi-weekly payments is a very useful tool, but be careful of scams or special programs that claim they can do this for you.
 Some companies offer to convert your monthly mortgage payment into bi-weekly payments for a one-time fee of about $400.
 Run away from these offers.
 It shouldn’t cost you anything to make extra payments on your own loan.